 SAN DIEGO - The San Diego Mojo beat the Orlando Valkyries in five sets on Saturday night at Viejas Arena before an energetic crowd of 2,367.
 The two-hour and 19-minute matchup pitted two 10-11 teams desperate for a win.
-San Diego came out on top to move to third place in the Major League Volleyball (MLV) standings.
+San Diego (11-11) came out on top to move to third place in the Major League Volleyball (MLV) standings.

 It was the team’s third home game in a week, where they beat the Dallas Pulse and lost to first place Indy Ignite, all five setters.
-The Mojo (11-11) overcame the Valkyries (10-12) 25-21, 16-25, 25-13, 23-25, 15-13, to increase their home wins to seven of their last nine.
+The Mojo overcame the Valkyries 25-21, 16-25, 25-13, 23-25, 15-13, to increase their home wins to seven of their last nine.

 San Diego came back stronger in the third set.
 It was outside hitter Allison Jacobs’ moment with four kills on nine attacks (a 44% kill rate), two blocks, and four digs.
 The Mojo won an extended rally that crossed the net nine times and included a block and dig by middle blocker Taylor Sandbothe, sets by Grote and outside hitter Grace Loberg, and an attack by Jacobs that had the crowd screaming as they won the point and went up 22-11.
-The Mojo rode the momentum of that point and had the crowd on their feet as they won the third set and went up 2-1.
+The Mojo rode the momentum of that point and had the crowd on their feet as they won the third set to go up 2-1.

 “We don't want to make it bigger than it has to be,” shared Jacobs about her mental focus and keeping herself calm in the middle of a set.
 “That way, as a team, we just stay together.
 It's really helpful also that everyone on the court is immediately updating me so I'm brought in.”